Shubhashish-Chakraborty/prepnerdz/CODE_OF_CONDUCT.md

 ## 🚦 Our Standards

-Examples of behavior that contributes to a positive environment include:
+Examples of behaviors that contributes to a positive environment include:

 - 💖 Demonstrating empathy and kindness toward others
 - 🤝 Being respectful of differing opinions, viewpoints, and experiences